crisalvrz/00_Python/README.md

 # 00_Beggining
-Collection of small exercise I use for learning from a 0 level.
+Collection of small exercise I use for learning from a 0 level For those who struggle to start :)